find, grep, awk Exercises - Troubleshooting and Practical Skill Building

 find /var/log -name "*.log" | xargs grep -l "ERROR" | xargs wc -l

-# 1. Execute find part only
+# 1. Run only the find part

 find /var/log -name "*.log"

-# 2. Execute up to grep part
+# 2. Run up to grep

 find /var/log -name "*.log" | xargs grep -l "ERROR"

-# 3. Execute full command
+# 3. Run the full command

 find /var/log -name "*.log" | xargs grep -l "ERROR" | xargs wc -l

-Save intermediate results to files for time-consuming processes
+Save intermediate results

 find /var -name "*.log" > all_logs.txt